Keep in mind that changing the RAID setting on your G-SPEED Studio R will delete all the data on the G-SPEED Studio R.

 First, you will need to delete the Disk Array.
 To do that, please refer to the steps below:

-- If the pad lock on the bottom right of the G-SPEED Studio R software is not unlocked, click it to unlock it.
+- If the pad lock on the bottom left of the G-SPEED Studio R software is not unlocked, click it to unlock it.

 - Click on Disk Array on the top.